Bad Company (2002 film): Plot

 When a mission to retrieve a stolen suitcase bomb goes awry, Central Intelligence Agency (CIA) agent Kevin Pope is killed.
 Pope was working undercover as an antiquities dealer under the name Michael Turner.
 The CIA, which is desperate to complete the mission, discovers that Agent Pope had a twin brother, Jake Hayes, from whom he was separated at birth; their mother died giving birth and Hayes suffered from a severe lung infection that prompted the doctors to separate them because they felt that Hayes was unlikely to live for very long.
-Hayes hustles chess games, scalps tickets and works at small clubs in Jersey City, New Jersey to make ends meet.
+Hayes hustles chess games, scalps tickets, and works at small clubs in Jersey City, New Jersey to make ends meet.
 Meanwhile, Hayes's girlfriend, Julie grows tired of waiting for him to grow up and decides to move to Seattle, Washington.

 After the CIA successfully persuades Hayes to participate and begins to train Hayes for a mission that is to take place in Prague, Czech Republic, they are initially dismayed by his lack of refinement.
-Agent Oakes confronts Hayes, telling him he does not trust him.
+Agent Gaylord Oakes confronts Hayes, telling him he does not trust him.
 When Hayes begins paying attention, the CIA sets him up in his brother's old apartment in Manhattan to test him and try to bait the men who killed his brother.
 Hayes is attacked, but escapes unharmed.
 Looking for a way out, Hayes goes to his foster mother only to be found by Oakes, who persuades him to finish the mission.

 After arriving in Prague, Hayes - posing as his dead brother - meets with the men selling the suitcase bomb.
 The seller, Adrik Vas is an ex-Russian Army Colonel with ties to the Russian Mafia.
 When they return to their hotel, Hayes is greeted by his brother's ex-girlfriend Nicole.
 Believing Hayes is his brother, she dines with him and returns to his hotel, where the couple is ambushed by rival buyers.
 Nicole figures out that Hayes is not his brother and returns to her assignment covering the Balkans for CNN.